-Despite the long lasting effects of cultural disruption, NSW knowledge and collection gathering in communities has been building exponentially for some time.
-There is a noticeable growth in identity, self-esteem and pride amongst Aboriginal communities through identifying local heritage and culture, and through exploring related interpretative and art-based practices and resources.
+Despite the long lasting effects of cultural disruption, knowledge and collection gathering in NSW communities has been building exponentially for some time.
+There is a noticeable growth in identity, self-esteem and pride amongst Aboriginal communities through identifying local heritage and culture, and exploring related interpretative and art-based practices and resources.

 Aboriginal Culture, Heritage & Arts Association